 Premiums are recognized ratably over the term of the contracts, net of ceded reinsurance.
 Unearned premiums represent the portion of premiums written relative to the unexpired terms of coverage.
 Unearned premiums are calculated on a daily pro rata basis.
 A premium deficiency reserve should be recognized if the sum of expected claim costs and claim adjustment expenses, expected dividends to policyholders, unamortized acquisition costs, and maintenance costs exceeds related unearned premiums.
-The Company utilizes anticipated investment income as a factor in its premium deficiency calculation.
-The Company concluded that no premium deficiency adjustments were necessary in either of the years ended December 31, 2021 and 2020.
+The Company concluded that no premium deficiency adjustments were necessary in either of the years ended December 31, 2022 and 2021.